f4pga/prjxray/docs/db_dev_process/newpart.rst

 StackOverflow
 `post <https://stackoverflow.com/questions/25545613/how-can-i-push-to-my-fork-from-a-clone-of-the-original-repo>`__.

-You are NEVER going to send a PR on prjxray-db.
-It is always rebuilt from scratch.
+You are NEVER going to send a pull request on `prjxray-db`.
+The database is always rebuilt from scratch.
 After your changes on prjxray are merged, they will reflected in the next prjxray-db rebuild.
 The changes submitted to your prjxray-db fork are only for your own testing.